NBA suspends Ja Morant 8 games for video showing gun in club

 The Grizzlies played at Denver on March 3.
 At 5:19 a.m. the next day, Morant started a livestream from inside a strip club called Shotgun Willies in Glendale, Colorado.
 The video quickly went viral, and trouble escalated.

 The Grizzlies initially said Morant would miss at least two games.
 Hours later, Morant said in a statement distributed through the agency that represents him that he takes “full responsibility” for his actions and that he was going to “take some time away to get help.”
-ESPN reported that Morant sought counseling at a facility in Florida.
+ESPN reported that Morant sought counseling at a facility in Florida; Jenkins said Wednesday that "the Florida piece is done for now."

-It wasn’t immediately clear if Morant will be ready to play on Monday.
+“There’s going to be ongoing stuff over the next couple days that he’s going to be probably be working on,” Jenkins said.

-Morant, a two-time All-Star, is averaging 27.1 points and 8.2 assists per game this season.
+Morant, a two-time All-Star, is averaging 27.1 points and 8.2 assists per game this season for a Memphis team that entered Wednesday in the No. 2 spot in the Western Conference.

 This marked at least the second time in recent weeks that Morant was the subject of a league investigation.
 Morant’s actions were investigated after a Jan.
 29 incident in Memphis that he said led to a friend of his being banned from home games for a year.